 1. Explain your decisions

 Let’s say an officer comes to his leadership with an idea to follow up on domestic violence calls to enhance the investigation and subsequent prosecution of offenders.
-It would require him working overtime to accomplish.
-Although it would be a great thing to do in the officer’s mind, he is told, “No,” or worse yet, receives no response at all.
+It would require the officer to work overtime to accomplish this.
+Although it would be a great thing to do in the officer’s mind, the officer is told, “No,” or worse yet, receives no response at all.
 How would that affect that officer’s motivation to give more than the minimum mandatory effort in the future?

-Now what if the officer was told he had a great idea, but it cannot be implemented at present since the overtime budget is already strained and the financial resources just aren’t there for a proactive program like the one proposed.
-Isn’t that less likely to have a negative long-term affect on the officer’s future proactivity?
+Now what if the officer was told he had a great idea, but it cannot be implemented at present since the overtime budget is already strained and the financial resources just aren’t there for a proactive program like the one proposed?
+Isn’t that less likely to have a negative long-term effect on the officer’s future proactivity?

 Do you recall a time when you went to your boss with an issue and were dismissed out of hand?
 Did that exchange or lack thereof adversely affect your personal motivation?
 Probably.
 Take a minute and listen.